alperensurucu/-Asp.Net-Core-8.0-with-Frisbee-Ultimate/README.md

-# Asp.net Core 8.0 ile Frizbee Ultimate
+# Asp.net Core 8.0 with Frizbee Ultimate
 # Graduate Team Sports Project

 This project is created to share my experience as a team player in the university's graduate team for three years.
 It is an ASP.NET Core MVC project designed to showcase my sports activities and maintain my habits.